Regional Director of Family Engagement

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't shy away from standardized testing.
-We embrace it.
-If you're seeking a school that sidesteps rigor or lowers expectations, don't apply.
-But if you believe in setting elevated standards—and supporting every student in meeting them—begin here.
+Alpha does not avoid standardized testing.
+We welcome it.
+If you're seeking a school that sidesteps rigor or dilutes expectations, do not apply.
+But if you believe in establishing high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)